viamrobotics/docs/docs/services/ml/upload-training-script.md

 ---

 You can upload a custom training script to the [Viam registry](https://app.viam.com/registry/) to train your ML model.
-Follow this guide to create and upload your own Python script to load a training dataset, train an ML model, and produce a model artifact.
+Follow this guide to create, upload, and submit your Python script that loads a training dataset, trains an ML model, and produces a model artifact.

 ## Create a training script